-Follow-Up Inspections: If deficiencies or lease violations are noted during an inspection, Housing Kitsap may schedule a follow-up inspection to ensure the issue has been corrected.

-Failure to correct deficiencies within the specified timeframe may result in lease enforcement actions, included formal notices of non-compliance.
+Follow-Up Inspections: If deficiencies or lease violations are noted during an inspection, Housing Kitsap may schedule a follow-up inspection to verify that the issues have been resolved.
+Failure to correct noted violations may result in lease enforcement actions, including notices of non-compliance.

-Move-In and Move-Out Inspections: A joint inspection will be completed at both move-in and move-out.
+Move-In and Move-Out Inspections: A joint inspection will be completed at both move-in and moveout.
 During these inspections, the condition of the unit will be documented using a standardized form signed by both the tenant and management.
 This helps establish a clear record of unit condition to prevent disputes over damage or responsibility for repairs.

-Reasonable Accommodation and VAWA Protections: Tenants with a disability or tenants covered under the Violence Against Women Act (VAWA) may request a reasonable accommodation related to inspection scheduling or participation.
-Housing Kitsap will evaluate such requests in good faith and in accordance with applicable fair housing and civil rights laws.
+Reasonable Accommodation and VAWA Protections: Tenants with a disability or tenants covered under the Violence Against Women Act (VAWA) may request a reasonable accommodation regarding inspection scheduling or participation, as appropriate.